Oaxaca City: Early Mexico

 After the Independence of Mexico in 1821, the city became the seat of a municipality.
-The name of both the city and the municipality became Oaxaca, changed from Antequera.
+The city and municipality were renamed Oaxaca, formerly Antequera.
 In 1872, "de Juárez" was added to the city and municipality names to honor Benito Juárez, a native son who had begun his legal and political career here and who served as president of Mexico from 1858 until his death in 1872.

 Modern history

 The 2006 Oaxaca protests developed from state actions in 2005.
 Oaxaca's new state governor Ulises Ruiz Ortiz banned political demonstrations in the capital's main square and historic center, or zócalo.
-He acted to make the Zócalo a modernized tourist attraction, turning the state legislature building into a museum.
+He acted to modernize the Zócalo as a tourist attraction, turning the state legislature building into a museum.
 In summer 2005, Oaxaca's urban middle classes joined in protests against these decisions.

-In May 2006, the national teachers' union staged their annual occupation of the Zócalo, a union negotiation tactic and local tradition performed every summer since 1989.
-After a year of protests and growing resistance to the new governor, in 2006 the summer occupation of the square attracted more teachers than usual.
+In May 2006, the national teachers' union staged its annual occupation of the Zócalo, a union-negotiation tactic and local tradition held every summer since 1989.
+After a year of protests and growing resistance to the new governor, in 2006, the summer occupation of the square attracted more teachers than usual.

-The government announced increases in wages and employment benefits for teachers a short time later.
-An internal conflict in the local teachers' union led to accusations that the bargaining had not really been in the teachers' best interest.
+The government announced wage and employment benefit increases for teachers shortly thereafter.
+An internal conflict within the local teachers' union led to accusations that the bargaining had not been in the teachers' best interests.
 On the night of June 14, the state police attacked and tear-gassed the teachers still sleeping in the Zócalo, generating more public outrage against Governor Ruiz and the ruling Institutional Revolutionary Party.

 Many radical groups merged with the teachers' union to form the Popular Assembly of the People of Oaxaca (APPO).
 This assembly defended the rights of several neighborhoods and organizations against government repression, in particular the "caravanas de la muerte" – death squads of government agents patrolling the city in police trucks.
-The assembly also closed government buildings, barricaded access roads to the city, and replaced the city's police force with the Honorable Cuerpo de Topiles, a civilian law force based on indigenous traditions of communal policing.
+The assembly also closed government buildings and barricaded access roads to the city.
+It replaced the city's police force with the Honorable Cuerpo de Topiles, a civilian law force based on indigenous traditions of communal policing.

-In October 2006 president Vicente Fox sent in more than 10,000 paramilitaries to take back control of the city.
+In October 2006, President Vicente Fox sent more than 10,000 paramilitaries to retake control of the city.
 Armed confrontations resulted in many deaths, including that of Indymedia journalists Bradley Roland Will, Roberto López Hernández, and Jorge Alberto Beltrán.
 In late December, teachers' union leaders announced an end to their strike.
 Several leaders of the APPO were arrested.
 These grassroots groups continued to clash with local and state government, but finally all the barricades were removed and they turned over control of the city.